Processing Payments Using Emburse Expense

 • In addition, the applicable taxes on the payment are withheld on the employee’s next paycheck.

-• Approval of individual being reimbursed, as well the designated departmental approver, is required.
+• Approval of individual being reimbursed, as well as the designated departmental approver is required.

-• Approval can be given via email, or within Chrome River.
+• Approval can be given via email or within Emburse.

 • Reimbursement requests for employees (faculty, staff or student) that are submitted, and approved by all appropriate departmental personnel greater than 60 days after the payment was made will be treated as additional taxable compensation to the employee.